-b) An ethos and environment that promotes respect and values diversity We:
+At Northleaze we provide an ethos and environment that promotes respect and values diversity.

-- promote, respect and value and diversity; - relate to, and build relationships with pupils; - normalise mental health and challenge stigma; - raise awareness of mental health issues; - create a shared vision and understanding about an approach to supporting mental health.
+- Promote, respect and value diversity. - Relate to, and build relationships with pupils.

+- Normalise mental health and challenge stigma. - Raise awareness of mental health issues. - Create a shared vision when supporting mental health.

-- teaching school values in a multi-layered way promoting them in assemblies, in class and in all adult interactions with pupils; - school/classroom environments that include quiet areas; - the use of wellbeing tools; - providing a safe and inclusive learning environment; - clear systems to promote positive behaviour; - using informal opportunities for adults and pupils to talk; - peer mentoring schemes; - anti-bullying ambassadors; - restorative approaches to discipline; - mealtime initiatives.
+- Teaching school values in a multi-layered way promoting them in assemblies, in class and in all adult interactions with pupils. - School/classroom environments that include quiet areas. - The use of wellbeing tools. - Providing a safe and inclusive learning environment. - Clear systems to promote positive behaviour. - Using informal opportunities for adults and pupils to talk. - Peer mentoring schemes. - Anti-bullying ambassadors. - Restorative approaches to discipline.

-c) Curriculum, teaching and learning to promote resilience and to support social and emotional learning
+Curriculum, teaching and learning to promote resilience and to support social and emotional learning.

-- teach mental health and wellbeing learning as part of our curriculum; - specifically teach resilience and resilience techniques; - explicitly teach and coach social and emotion skills, self-awareness, managing feelings, empathy, social skills and aspirations and teach about anti-bullying; - teach pupils coping strategies and self-help tools.
+- Teach mental health and wellbeing learning as part of our curriculum. - Specifically teach resilience and resilience techniques. - Explicitly teach and coach social and emotion skills, self-awareness, managing feelings, empathy, social skills and aspirations and teach about anti-bullying. - Teach pupils coping strategies and self-help tools.

-- identified curriculum time for PSHE/Citizenship [and Relationships Education] or other discussion activities; - specific skills teaching to identified groups; - structure of breaks enables relaxation, physical activity, informal adult child connection; - participating in national activities and events focusing on mental health issues; - whole class physical activity; - teaching relaxation techniques, such as mindfulness, yoga; - developing support groups for pupils; - healthy eating promotion.
+- Identified curriculum time for PSHE/Citizenship [and Relationships Education] or other discussion activities. - Specific skills teaching to identified groups (social groups etc). - Structure of breaks enables relaxation, physical activity, informal adult child connection. - Participating in national activities and events focusing on mental health issues (Mental Health week). - Whole class physical activity (Daily mile etc). - Teaching relaxation techniques, such as mindfulness, yoga. - Developing support groups for pupils. - Healthy eating promotion.

-d) Enabling pupil voice to influence decisions
+Enabling pupil voice to influence decisions.

-ensure all pupils have the opportunity to express their views and influence decisions in matters that affect them.
+• Ensure all pupils have the opportunity to express their views and influence decisions in matters that affect them.

-- in class activities and informal and planned conversations with adults;
+- In class activities and informal and planned conversations with adults.

-- School Council;
+- School Council.

-- pupil surveys, questionnaires;
+- Pupil surveys, questionnaires.

-- pastoral or academic mentoring.

-e) Staff development to support their own wellbeing and that of pupils We:
+Staff development to support their own wellbeing and that of pupils.

-- support staff in relation to their own health and wellbeing and to be able to support pupil wellbeing; - have a shared understanding of the key concepts of social and emotional wellbeing and mental health; - monitor confidence and skills needs and provide CPD opportunities; - we use consistent language.
+• Support staff in relation to their own health and wellbeing in order to be able to support pupil wellbeing.

+- Have a shared understanding of the key concepts of social and emotional wellbeing and mental health. - Mental Health ambassadors have had training Mental Health First Aiders. - We use consistent language.

-- opportunities for staff to celebrate success together and share concerns; - using the 5 Ways to Wellbeing tool to plan for staff wellbeing; - providing stress management/wellbeing training and mental health awareness and other specific issues training for staff.
+- Opportunities for staff to celebrate success together and share concerns. - All colleagues to consider the wellbeing of all staff. - Providing stress management/wellbeing training and mental health awareness and other specific issues training for staff (where appropriate).

-f) Identifying need and monitoring impact of interventions
+Identifying need and monitoring impact of interventions.

-- systematically assess the needs of pupils and the impact of interventions to improve wellbeing; - record information and have clear communication paths between staff; - use resources to aid screening or identifying.
+- Aim to assess the needs of pupils and the impact of interventions to improve wellbeing. - Record information and have clear communication paths between staff. - Use resources to aid screening or identifying.